wp-plugins/encrypted-contact/readme.txt

 = 1.0 =
 This is the first stable version of Encrypted Contact, released Monday, 10th June 2013.

+= 1.0.2 =
+Update that allows installation and activation of the plugin without using https.

 == Upgrade Notice ==